sperazza/DeepReinforcementNavigation/p1_navigation/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+The instructions in `Navigation.ipynb` can be used to load the trained agent or to get started with training your own agent!

 ### (Optional) Challenge: Learning from Pixels